kalxas/rasdaman/doc/main/02_inst-guide.rst

 which passes the rest of the line after ``-xp`` on to the server upon starting it (see :ref:`sec-rasdaman-servers`).

---log logfile           print log to *logfile.*
+--log logfile     print log to *logfile*.
+If *logfile* is stdout, then log
-                        If *logfile* is stdout, then log output will be printed to standard output.
+                  output will be printed to standard output.
+It is not recommended setting this option.
-                        (default: ``$RMANHOME/log/rasserver``.\ *serverid.serverpid*.log)
+                  (default: ``$RMANHOME/log/rasserver.uuid.serverpid.log``)

---timeout t             client time out in seconds for sign-of-life signal.
-                        If no t indicated: 300 sec; if set to 0, no sign-of-life check is done.

---transbuffer b         set maximum size of transfer buffer to *b* bytes
+--transbuffer b   maximum size of transfer buffer to *b* bytes
-                        (default: 10 MB = 10000000 bytes)
+                  (default: 100000000 bytes = 100 MB)

---cachelimit c          specifies upper limit in bytes on using memory for caching
+--tilesize s      default maximal size of tiles in bytes used when no
+                  tile size is specified in queries (default: 4194304 bytes)

+--pctmin s        minimal size of inline tiles in bytes (default: 2048)

+--pctmax s        maximal size of inline tiles in bytes (default: 4096)

+--tiling name     default tiling scheme when inserting data when no tiling clause
+                  is specified, one of: NoTiling, RegularTiling, AlignedTiling (default: AlignedTiling)

+--tileconf dom    default tile configuration when inserting data when no tiling
+                  clause is specified (default: [0:1023,0:1023])

+--index name      default index to be used when inserting data when no tiling
+                  tiling clause is specified, one of: auto, dir, rdir, nrp, rnrp, tc, rc (default: nrp, i.e. R+ tree)

+--indexsize s     specify the node size of the index; value of 0 lets rasdaman
-                        (default: 0)
+                  itself determine this value (default: 0)

---enable-tilelocking    perform tile-level locking on insert / update / delete
-                        (default: whole database is locked)

 Distributed Query Processing
 ============================